gitlabhq/gitlabhq/doc/api/projects.md

 ### Unarchive a project

-Unarchives a project if the user has the right access level to this project.
+Unarchives the project if the user is either admin or the project owner of this project.
 This action is idempotent, thus unarchiving an non-archived project will not change the project.

-Status code 200 with the project as body is given when successful, in case the user doesn't have the proper access rights, code 404 is returned.
+Status code 201 with the project as body is given when successful, in case the user doesn't have the proper access rights, code 403 is returned.
+Status 404 is returned if the project doesn't exist, or is hidden to the user.

 ```
-PUT /projects/:id/archive
+POST /projects/:id/archive
 ```

 | Attribute | Type | Required | Description |